Cryptographer Silvio Micali Speaks on Bitcoin, Ethereum and Proof of Stake

 Based on Micali, recent tests show Algorand can process 2 MB cubes in 17 seconds, in contrast to Bitcoin, which produces a 1 MB block each 10 minutes.
 (A paper on these results will be presented at SOSP, the biennial ACM Symposium on Operating Systems Principles, after this month.)

-In an interview with Bitcoin Magazine, Micali clarified why he thinks proof of stake is superior to evidence of work, the consensus algorithm which underlies most cryptocurrencies now, such as Bitcoin and Ethereum.
+In an interview with Bitcoin Market Insider, Micali clarified why he thinks proof of stake is superior to evidence of work, the consensus algorithm which underlies most cryptocurrencies now, such as Bitcoin and Ethereum.
 Even though Ethereum, more often regarded as a smart contract platform, aims to transition to evidence of stake next year.

 “The first time I learned about Bitcoin, I watched all of the difficulties.
 For me, the main difficulty is that the waste of computational tools.
 That is really appalling,” he explained.
 “It drives up costs and depletes the entire world of funds.”

 Second, he sees miners as “a new center of power” and an orthogonal force into the real users of the system: the coin holders.